genestack/user-tutorials/user-guide/source/guide/pipelines.rst

-   is important that edgeR gives moderated fold changes for the extremely lowly Differentially Expressed (DE) genes which DESeq2 discards, showing that the likelihood of a gene being significantly differentially expressed is related to how strongly it's expressed.
+   is important that edgeR gives moderated fold changes for the extremely lowly Differentially Expressed (DE) genes which DESeq2 discards, showing that the likelihood of a gene being significantly differentially expressed is related to how strongly it is expressed.
 So, choose one of the packages according to your desires and run the analysis.

 For each group, a GLM LRT is carried out to find DE genes in this group